Iceland Writers Retreat Alumni Award

 • It is not possible to make changes to your application once it has been submitted; you will receive email confirmation that your application has been received.

 • Why do you want to attend?
 We all love Iceland.
 And we all love writing.
 If you are applying simply to get an opportunity to visit Iceland you are unlikely to be granted an award.
 Tell us why this particular event and this particular faculty have captured your interest.
 Show us that you have done some research about the Iceland Writers Retreat.
-Note especially that our workshops in 2024 focus primarily on literary fiction, non-fiction, and memoir.
-Your writing samples should also reflect this and should therefore be prose samples.
+Note especially that our workshops in 2024 focused primarily on literary fiction, non-fiction, and memoir.
+Your writing samples should reflect this and should therefore be prose samples.

 • Why you need financial assistance: This is one of the most difficult yet important factors to consider for this award.
 Please be as honest as you can with us in explaining why this event is beyond your means without support.
 Your answer to the question about applying for additional funding is also important.
 We know that some countries offer support to writers who attend conferences, and we’d like to see if you have taken any initiative in terms of thinking broadly for ways in which you can attend.